clojure-grimoire/grimoire/resources/1.5.0/clojure.core/get-method/docstring.md

-Given a multimethod and a dispatch value, returns the dispatch fnthat would apply to that value, or nil if none apply and no default
+Given a multimethod and a dispatch value, returns the dispatch fn that would apply to that value, or nil if none apply and no default